 These are the first series of amps to cover and certainly also the most expensive out of the group here we’ll talk about.
 Being the most expensive and most collectable, I will make the assumption that the majority of readers won’t be shopping for a $3,000-$5,000 Marshall head or a combo that can cost twice that amount or more so we’ll make this section relatively brief.
 Again, there also will be little point in discussing the differences in transition from badge logo to script logos and those types of details with this particular series.
 Just the basics!

 The most common trait with Marshalls from this era up until the late JCM 800s was the fact that they had such simple designs.
 Four inputs that could be linked and patched together for different tones (check out the tricks and tips for Super Lead article – same concepts apply), no preamp gain control, no reverb, but plenty of tone.
-The JTM 45 series are amongst Marshall’s best for warm, bluesy tones, which have elevated their value to collectors and players alike.
+The JTM 45 series are among Marshall’s best for warm, bluesy tones – a fact that has elevated their value to collectors and players alike.

 One area I WILL cover is the birth of the reissues, both the JTM 45 head and 1962 BluesBreaker combo.
 Both in my opinion are fine amplifiers, though not 100% accurate to the original by any means, are still good values for the money.
-The JTM 45 reissue head is perhaps my favorite of the reissue series of vintage Marshalls, though it is equipped with the "wrong" power tubes (using 6L6, a.k.a.
+The JTM 45 reissue head is perhaps my favorite of the reissue series of vintage Marshalls, though it is equipped with different power tubes than originally used (using 6L6, a.k.a.
 5881), it does have the tube rectifier and resulting warmth and sag from a nicely built circuit.

 The Blues Breaker reissue combo also incorporates the same tube set as the JTM 45 and includes tremolo as well.
 Its cabinet has less depth than the original Blues Breakers and hence bottom end suffers a bit.